Interested in volunteering as a school governor in Birmingham?

 - good inter-personal skills;

 - appropriate levels of literacy in English (unless a governing body is prepared to make special arrangements);

 - sufficient numeracy skills to understand basic data.

-Birmingham City Council also expects all governors serving at maintained schools and Local Authority governors serving on the Governing Body of an Academy to abide by the Nolan principles of public office and to adhere to the requirements of Birmingham City Council’s Model Code of Conduct for Governing Bodies.
+Birmingham City Council also expects all governors serving at maintained schools and Local Authority governors serving on the Governing Body of an Academy to abide by the Nolan principles of public office and to adhere to the requirements of Birmingham City Council’s Model Code of Conduct for Governing Boards.

 How to apply

 If you would like to apply become a Birmingham City Council nominated governor you can complete and return the application form and skills audit attached below.
 Before completing an application form you should download and read the attached documents which outline the procedure for nomination and provides important information about the role of governor.

 The skills audit form will be used to help match you to a suitable vacancy.